cjlangan/snake-game-sdl2/README.md

 #define SPEED 800
 ```

+NUM_FOOD is how much food will be on the screen at any given time.

+SPEED ranges from 1-999, higher number being faster.
+To be specific the time it takes the snake to take each step will be (1000 - SPEED) milliseconds.

-The NUM_FOOD and SPEED are self explanatory, but the window height/width and pixel size kinda relate to eachother
+The window height/width and pixel size kinda relate to eachother

-For example: if you just changed PIXEL_SIZE to 200, then your window height would be 200x20=400 pixel tall in total, which is likely too tall for your monitor
+For example: if you just changed PIXEL_SIZE to 200, then your window height would be 200x20=4000 pixel tall in total, which is likely too tall for your monitor